a7mohamed/cse15l-lab-reports/Lab-3.md

 Now, for me personally, grep -v is my favortie grep command because of how weird it is.
 It is essentially the opposite of the grep command.
 Grep -v returns the lines that **don't** contain the word/s that you are looking for.
 Look at this example:

 ![Image](https://raw.githubusercontent.com/a7mohamed/cse15l-lab-reports/main/GrepCommand3%231.png)

+There are a total of 16 lines in HandRIstanbul.txt.
+Four of those lines have the word the, while the other twelve do not, as you can see by the result.